 Visiting the Adriatic Coast of Italy

 Before visiting Rimini, when I thought of Italy, I thought of Rome.
-History and cobblestone streets and a modern city intertwined.
+Most people spend a few days in Rome, for history and cobblestone streets and a modern city intertwined.
 But I didn’t think of, or even realize, the rolling hills, beautiful beaches or towering mountains, which I now know is a shame.
 Emilia-Romagna is one of Italy’s 20 regions, and Rimini is its smallest province.

 The Emilia-Romagna region is known for its landscapes and wine.
 It is an ideal part of Italy for outdoor activities.
 So while Rimini is known for its sprawling beaches, this guide includes more to stretches your legs before you fill your wine glasses!